yoander/libretech.tips/devops/Bash function to connect via ssh to Virtual Box VM using VM Name.md

 author: sedlav
 ---

-This a bash function that allow to connect to a Virtual Box VM usinf VM Name, for example: vbossh centos
+This a bash function that allows to connect to a Virtual Box VM usinf VM Name, for example: vbossh centos

 ```bash
 #